-Record 4.9 million people have Covid in UK
+Covid: Record 4.9 million people have the virus in UK

 The surge in infections is being driven partly by the contagious Omicron BA.2 sub-variant and people mixing more.

-The ONS survey tests thousands of people randomly in households across the UK - whether they have symptoms or not.
+The ONS survey tests thousands of people randomly in households across the UK - whether or not they have symptoms.

 Kara Steel, senior statistician for the Covid-19 infection survey, said: "Infection levels remain high, with the highest levels recorded in our survey seen in England and Wales and notable increases among older age groups."